ddz16/PFRP/README.md

 # PFRP
-This repository contains the pytorch code for the paper "Predicting the Future by Retrieving the Past: Enhancing Univariate Time Series Forecasting with Global Memory Bank”.
+This repository contains the pytorch code for the paper "Predicting the Future by Retrieving the Past”.

 ## Environment
 Run the following command: